back to overview

 2.1.
 Trait geographical distribution

 We here aim at mapping the distribution of one trait.
-We do it here with the maximal stem height.
+We will do it using maximal stem height.

 First, we merge the species x grid cell table with our trait table.